Hyundai Mega Truck

 The Hyundai Mega Truck (hangul:현대 메가트럭) is a line of medium-duty commercial vehicle by Hyundai Motor Company.
 The range was primarily available as cargo and dump truck.
 Its model truck name is 'Hyundai'.

 Most medium-duty truck models are distinguishable by a front 'Hyundai Truck' badge, but the common Hyundai badge is usually used on the rear.

+In Japan, Asia-Pacific, Mid-East, Africa, South America, its principal competitors are Kia Rhino.

 It was replaced by the Hyundai Pavise in July 2021.

 Models

 Hyundai Mega Truck is a name used by Hyundai Motor Company in commercial vehicle of trucks for two related models.
 Designed by Hyundai Motor Company and Bering Truck.
 Manufactured in Korea at the Hyundai Motor Company Jeonju Commercial Vehicle Plant located in Wanju County and assembled in 2004 to 2021.